 Aging and heredity are primary factors in the development of diverticulosis and diverticulitis, but diet also plays a role.
 Eating a diet low in fiber and high in refined foods can greatly increase the risk.
 Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 50% in people over 60.
 Diverticulitis will occur in about 10%-25% of those with diverticulosis.

-Though it has not been proven, it is thought that if you are often constipated and usually strain when you have a bowel movement, you may create enough pressure in the intestinal walls to weaken them and begin the development of diverticular pouches.
-If the diverticula then become filled with fecal material or with undigested food, they are vulnerable to bacterial infection and may result in diverticulitis.
+Though it hasn't been proven, some researchers think that if you are often constipated and usually strain when you have a bowel movement, you may create enough pressure in the intestinal walls to weaken them and begin the development of diverticular pouches.
+Another school of thought is that not enough fiber in the diet is responsible.
+The lack of fiber leads to increased bowel wall strain to move stool through the colon.
+That then causes increased local pressures that lead to the formation of pouches at weak points in the colon wall.
+If the diverticula then become filled with fecal material or with undigested food, they are vulnerable to bacterial infection, which can result in diverticulitis.